 Administrative matters; labor relations managed at the District level; Academic and Professional Matters; and participatory governance.

-Administrative Matters
+· Administrative Matters

 Administrative matters that do not fall in the participatory governance category and can derive from a variety of sources, including administrative units, college committees, individuals, and community members, are forwarded to the College President for routing to the appropriate recommending body.

-Labor Relations
+· Labor Relations

 Labor relations is outlined in the Educational Employees Relations Act and managed at the District level.

-Academic and Professional Matters
+· Academic and Professional Matters

 As defined in California Ed Code, Title 5, §§ 53200-53206, all Academic and Professional Matters are in the purview of the Academic Senate.

-Participatory Governance
+· Participatory Governance

 Participatory governance as set forth in AB 1725 (1988) requires the participation of all four constituency groups.